mr-stan-dev/snaply-flutter-plugin/README.md

 <uses-permission android:name="android.permission.FOREGROUND_SERVICE_MEDIA_PROJECTION" />
 ```

-As a general rule of thumb - always use media projection mode for builds you **do not ship** to GooglePlay.
-Or if you already have these permissions in your `AndroidManifest.xml`.
-Otherwise - use frame sequence mode
+Best Practice: Use media projection mode only for development/testing builds, not for Google Play releases, unless these permissions are already part of your app.

 ⚠️ **WARNING!** ⚠️ If you send a build with `useAndroidMediaProjection` flag to GooglePlay - it might not pass App review and Google will ask to explain why you need screen recording permissions.

-### iOS screen recording
+### iOS Screen Recording

-iOS uses ReplayKit to record your App's screen.
-It takes only your Flutter App's UI.
-The same as on Android it means that system UI & native views will be invisible.
+Uses ReplayKit to capture the Flutter App UI only.
+Like Android, system UI & native views are not included.

-Note: `useAndroidMediaProjection` is being ignored on iOS platform
+Note: The `useAndroidMediaProjection` flag has no effect on iOS

-### Android screenshots
+### Android Screenshots

-Similar to frame sequence recording at the moment there are some limitations.
-It takes only your Flutter App's UI (system UI elements & native views will be invisible)
+Currently limited to Flutter App UI capture only (system UI elements & native views are not included)

-### iOS screenshots
+### iOS Screenshots

-iOS uses UIKit to take screenshots.
-The same as on Android system UI elements & native views will be invisible
+Uses UIKit for screenshots, capturing only Flutter App UI (system UI elements & native views are not included)

 ## Requirements